-- Represents rent charged by a company owned by Mr. Strickler, payments for equipment and property under lease option financing provided by Mr. Strickler to the Corporation, and royalty payments made to Mr. Strickler. - (2) Represents director and committee fees paid in Common Shares. - (3) Represents the value of stock option vesting. - Mr. Johnston resigned on August 18, 2021. - (5) Fees were incurred to an accounting firm in which Mr. Johnston is a partner. - (6) Inclusive of the \$19,500 paid to Mr. August in Common Shares in 2021 and \$36,505 in 2020. - (7) Mr. Rigg resigned on May 11, 2021. - (8) Inclusive of the \$19,500 paid to Mr. Rigg in Common Shares in 2021 and \$24,424 in 2020. - (9) Mr. Gledhill was paid an additional \$18,000 in fees in his role as chair of the Audit Committee and Compensation Committee in 2021 and an additional \$18,000 in 2020. - (10) Mr. Gledhill was paid an additional \$18,000 in fees in his role as chair of the Audit Committee and Compensation Committee in 2021 and an additional \$18,000 in 2020.
+- (1) Represents rent charged by a company owned by Mr. Strickler, payments for equipment and property under lease option financing provided by Mr. Strickler to the Corporation, and royalty payments made to Mr. Strickler. - (2) Includes director and committee fees paid in Common Shares. - (3) Represents the value of stock option vesting. - (4) Mr. Johnston resigned on August 18, 2021. - (5) Inclusive of the \$19,500 paid to Mr. August in Common Shares in 2021. - (6) Mr. Gledhill was paid an additional \$18,000 in fees in his role as chair of the Audit Committee and Compensation Committee. - (7) Fees were incurred to an accounting firm in which Mr. Johnston is a partner.